MikeAirey/AIMike/memory-bank/systemPatterns.md

 - **Complete Review**: All files reviewed during updates
 - **Focused Changes**: Most updates affect activeContext.md and progress.md
 - **Consistency Checks**: Ensure all files remain aligned
+- **Phase-based Commits**: When tasks are broken into phases, each phase is committed separately

 ## Component Relationships